Tips on Working with an Interpreter

 Yes!
 Many customers request the same gender for medical appointments, etc. We accommodate this preference whenever possible.

-Interpreters are independent contractors that schedule their time with multiple clients to provide services.
-They must reserve a minimum amount of time to compensate for their travel, time and service.
-This is not a RISE policy but a standard practice in the interpreting profession.
+Interpreters are scheduled to provide services for multiple clients.
+They must be reserved a minimum amount of time to compensate for their travel, time and service.
+This is a standard practice in the interpreting profession.

-A CDI is a Deaf/Hard of Hearing individual with specialized training and is nationally certified to work with other Deaf people that have Minimal Language Skills or minimal ASL skills (may be fluent in a foreign sign language.)
+A CDI is a Deaf/Hard of Hearing individual with specialized training and is nationally certified to work with other Deaf people that have atypical language or minimal fluency in standard ASL (may be fluent in a foreign sign language.)
 A CDI works as a team with a hearing ASL Interpreter.

 A trilingual interpreter is commonly used to describe an interpreter fluent in English, Spanish, and American Sign Language.

-Tactile interpreting is for individuals that are Deaf and Blind.
-The D/B consumer will read the interpreter by using a hand over hand technique to feel the interpreter signing.
+Tactile interpreting is for individuals that are Deaf and Blind (D/B.) The D/B consumer will receive the message by reading the interpreter using a hand over hand technique to feel the interpreter signing.

 Start bridging the gap